beliciataylor/academic-kickstart/content/authors/admin/_index.md

 - []
 ---

 I am a rising senior at Emory College of Arts & Sciences majoring in Economics and Mathematics with an English minor.
 I am seeking a research assistant position to further prepare myself for a PhD in Economics.
-I'm currently a research assistant working on a project using machine learning, PostgreSQL, and natural language processing in Python.
+I'm currently a research assistant in the Emory Economics department working on a project using machine learning, PostgreSQL, and natural language processing in Python.